waterbear-cloud/paco/docs/start-managed-webapp-cicd.rst

 Working with Regions
 ---------------------

-When you provision an enviornment, you can also specify the region:
+When you provision an environment, you can also specify the region:

 .. code-block:: bash